 Where cats differ, however, is that they don’t rely on the sun for Vitamin D. If your cat is fed a balanced diet of high-quality food, they’ll get everything they need.
 Excessive Vitamin D can be dangerous, eventually poisoning your cat’s lungs and kidneys.

-It’s unlikely that spending time in the sun alone with impact on your cat’s Vitamin D levels, positively or negatively.
+It’s unlikely that spending time in the sun alone will significantly influence your cat’s Vitamin D levels.
 UV rays will provide minor health boosts, but not enough to replace good food.

 Sunlight will not push a cat that eats well over the edge into Vitamin D poisoning.
 Just avoid additional supplements, and don’t expect the sun to make up for a poor diet.